 The actual shooting only took two days, but finishing the shoot was just the beginning for Xiaoyu.
 “Back To Reality” would combine live action with animation, a feat rarely seen by Toronto Film School students.

 Xiaoyu entered his final term; this is where he began to learn the process of the post-production workflow.
 This is where his film came together because, for the first time, he was able to see the live action and animation mixed.
 Under the tutorage of Dusty Mancinelli, Xiaoyu cut and recut his film, slowly perfecting it with each edit.
 While this was a long and at times arduous process, the film came out of it stronger than ever thought possible.

 Finally, the moment of truth arrived, the final screening.
 The room was packed, there weren’t enough chairs, so people were cramming themselves into the back of the place to stand and watch.
 The film was received with thunderous applause, indeed an audience favourite.

-“Storytelling is my passion, I don’t want to be doing anything ”
+“Storytelling is my passion, and I don’t want to be doing anything else. ”

 Since graduation Xiaoyu has returned to China to implement everything he learnt while at the Toronto Film School.
 His film “Back To Reality” is currently entering the festival circuit there.